PrairieLearn/PrairieLearn/packages/postgres/README.md

   age: z.number(),
 });

 // Get all users.
-const users = await queryValidatedOneRow(sql.select_users, User);
+Returns an array of objects. const users = await queryRows(sql.select_users, User);

 // Get single user.
-const user = await queryRow(sql.select_user, { user_id: '1' }, User);
+Returns a single object. const user = await queryRow(sql.select_user, { user_id: '1' }, User);

 // Get a user that may not exist.
 Returns `null` if the user cannot be found.